sdesyllas/RiotApi.NET/README.md

 [![NuGet](https://img.shields.io/nuget/v/RiotApi.NET.svg)](https://www.nuget.org/packages/RiotApi.NET/) [![NuGet](https://img.shields.io/nuget/dt/RiotApi.NET.svg)](https://www.nuget.org/packages/RiotApi.NET/)
 [![Build status](https://ci.appveyor.com/api/projects/status/ij46s81pk4cjbgmr?svg=true)](https://ci.appveyor.com/project/sdesyllas/riotapi-net) [![Stories in Ready](https://badge.waffle.io/sdesyllas/RiotApi.NET.svg?label=ready&title=Ready)](http://waffle.io/sdesyllas/RiotApi.NET)

-This is a .net Api for Riot Games League of Legends written in C#.
+This is a .net wrapper Api for Riot Games League of Legends written in C#.
 The goal of this project is to provide a higher level of interaction with the Riot's API Rest service, json responses are deserialized to objects and all methods of the service are called via an Interface with all supported methods as documented by Riot.

-In other words this project is a C# wrapper client that can be used within any kind of .net application or any other application using .net mono framework.

 #Install
 The easiest way to install this api to your project is using [NuGet](https://www.nuget.org/packages/RiotApi.NET/)